cybozu-go/placemat/docs/resource.md

 ### `raw` volume

+Attaches a RAW, empty block device backed by a file.
+This volume type has the following parameters:

+* `size`: Disk size.
+Required.
+* `format`: QEMU disk image format.  `qcow2` (default) or `raw`.

+### `lv` volume

-Attaches a RAW, empty block device.
+Attaches a RAW, empty block device backed by a logical volume in LVM.
 This volume type has the following parameter:

 * `size`: Disk size.
 Required.
-* `format`: QEMU disk image format.  `qcow2` (default) or `raw`.
+* `vg`: Volume group.
+Required.

 ### `vvfat` volume